striim/recipes/CDC-log-history/Readme.md

 ### Step 2: Set up the target tables on Snowflake

-Create an ADDRESS table and HISTORICALADDRESS table on snowflake with the same column names and data types as your source table.
+Create an ADDRESS table with the same column names and data types as your source table and AUDIT table with additional columns for operation and timestamp on snowflake.

 ### Step 3: Configure your source and target adapters on Striim